KatrinaKitten/mcd-global-metadata/README.md

 # Global Metadata Convention

+This document is meant to extend and complement the conventions outlined by the [Minecraft Datapacks](https://mc-datapacks.github.io/en/) conventions group.

 ## About

 While most datapacks are fairly self-contained, it's not uncommon to need to work with information about other loaded packs such as libraries.
 These conventions are designed to help assist with that issue, and provide purpose-built methods for cross-pack interactions between packs that implement them.